johnmgreenwell/ds3232/README.md

 (C) 2024 John Greenwell GNU GPL v3.0

 ## License
-Arduino DS3232RTC Library Copyright (C) 2018 Jack Christensen GNU GPL v3.0
+Custom DS3232RTC Library Copyright (C) 2018 Jack Christensen GNU GPL v3.0

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0 as published by the Free Software Foundation.